stormpython/insightfl/README.md

 ### Deploying to AWS
 *Note: the setup script assumes you are deploying to an Ubuntu 12.04 Server*

-1. Secure copy setup script to the remote host.
+1. Secure copy the setup script (located in the deployment directory) to the remote host.

   ```
   scp /path/to/deployment/setup.sh user@remoteip:~/